In this article

 25. Check for glare

-Before your interview, check to see if anything in your shot is reflecting or giving off glare that could be distracting to you or your interviewer.
-This can include metal water bottles, watches, jewelery, or glasses.
+Before your interview, check to see if anything is reflecting or giving off glare that could distract you or your interviewer.

 26. Speak slowly and clearly

-Before your interview, practice speaking slowly and clearly.
-Even if you have a great Internet connection, Zoom can cut out occasionally and it'll be much easier to understand you if you're not rushing through your answers.
-It'll also make you appear for relaxed and confident to the interviewer.
+Practice speaking slowly and clearly.
+Even if you have a great Internet connection, Zoom can cut out occasionally, and it'll be easier to understand you if you're not rushing through your answers.
+Speaking slower will also make you appear relaxed and confident.